top of page

 Unlike commercial breeders, ethical breeders do not breed dogs “on demand”.
 Ethical breeders keep a small number of breeding animals so each one receives proper care, training, and socialization.
 This naturally limits how many litters can be produced in a year.
 Many ethical breeders may only breed one litter a year, but it isn't unheard of for them to take multiple years off of breeding.
 This ensures the physical and emotional wellbeing of the dogs in the breeding program.

 A lack of readily available puppies is one of the strongest indicators that a breeder is ethical.
 It reflects careful planning, respect for the dogs, and a commitment to producing healthy, well-adjusted companions rather than a constant product for sale.
+In ethical breeding, waiting is not a disadvantage, it is part of doing things right.

 • Instagram